PayalC23/Cafe/README.md

-This is My Project on Cafe Billing System
+This is My Project on Cafe Billing System.